dgarnitz-zz/roof-repair-client/README.md

-This is the client component of the automated roof contract pricing system I have developed for mey MSc dissertation project.
+This is the client component of the automated roof contract pricing system I have developed for my MSc dissertation project.
 This system takes a picture of a roof as output as well as a location and outputs a price per square meter of replacing it.
 ----------------------------------------------------------------------------------------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).